ruuddejong-altran/python-c-cpp/docs/example_2.md

 The code for `do_operation` is more complex.

 First of all, the C code must call back to the Python function `operator`.
-That means that we must have to provide a function that is acceptable for the `spamlib.do_operation` function, but that internally calls the supplied Python function:
+That means that we must have a function that is acceptable for the `spamlib.do_operation` function, but that internally calls the supplied Python function: